fedora-python/lxml_html_clean/README.md

 ## Installation

-You can install this project directly via `pip install lxml_html_clean` or soon as an extra of lxml via `pip install lxml[html_clean]`.
-Both ways installs this project together with lxml itself.
+You can install this project directly via `pip install lxml_html_clean` or as an extra of lxml via `pip install lxml[html_clean]`.
+Both ways install this project together with lxml itself.

 ## Security